Isabel-S/cs198-sl-helper/README.md

-CS193X Final Project
+CS193X Final Project: SL Helper
 ====================

-Project Name: SL Helper
-Your Name: Isabel Sieh
-Your SUNetID: isabelrs

 Overview
 --------
 The SL Helper has a few tools that could help with CS106 section leading to keep everything organized in one place.
 The site is broken down into 3 parts: a teaching helper, an assignment grading helper, and a LAIR helper.

+It is hosted here: https://cs198-sl-helper.herokuapp.com/

 Running